RhysEJF/radical-alignment/concepts/cognitive-forking.md

 This is what the dialogical network enables at its deepest level.
 Not just better conversations or more useful AI.
 But the actual liberation of human cognition from the bundled ideologies that have constrained it since we first formed tribes.

 The freedom-order paradox dissolves here completely.
 You have perfect freedom to fork any belief, challenge any assumption, explore any alternative.
-And that freedom produces order—not the oppressive order of enforced consensus, but the natural order of ideas that survive honest examination.
+And that freedom produces order, not the oppressive order of enforced consensus, but the natural order of ideas that survive honest examination.

 When you can fork freely, only truth remains bundled.
 Everything else unbundles naturally.